Ultimate Guide to WordPress Widget Areas

 Here are some of the most common ways to expand the already awesome properties of WordPress:

 Install a custom theme: You have the option to change the themes that come with a default WordPress installation.
-There are a lot of free and premium themes in the market, but you can also create your own custom theme from scratch using a tool like TemplateToaster WordPress website builder.
+There are a lot of free and premium themes in the market, but you can also create your own custom theme from scratch using a tool like TemplateToaster WordPress website builder and WordPress theme builder.
 This way, you’ll have the opportunity to really custom-fit your desired website actions according to your purposes.

 Install plug-ins: These mini-applications serve as extended functions to enhance the way we can use WordPress.
 Plug-ins are a dime a dozen in the market these days, and so there’s bound to be something that will tickle your fancy.
 Bottom line, these plug-ins have the ability to add new features and functions that the default WP installation doesn’t have.